tytydraco/yessleep/out/Dont_Be_Frank.md

 We had finally reached the cemetery.
 I took a right turn.
 I wanted to avoid taking him back to the house with me.
 So we climbed the ridge.
 Moonlight danced among the trees.
 "What happened to the last groundskeeper?"

 "He left.
 Hey.
 Honest to God's truth."
 He held up his hands.
 The first time I could see them clearly.
-"Someone in town came one day and reported back that the place had been emptied.
+"Someone in town came one day and reported that the place had been emptied.
 Jack Portas, the man was.
 He up and left."

 "Why was Mamie Strue sitting above her grave?"

 The Priest chuckled, "I don't know.
 Mamie was one of the good ones.
 I fully expected her to be kept.
 But they spit her out.
 Or."
 He paused.
 "She broke out."

-"Her husband."
+"Her husband," I recalled.

 "What?
 Donald?"

-"Yes.
-I saw her get up and stand next to him."
+"Yeah.
+When I put her in the mausoleum.
+I saw her get up, and go stand next to him."

 "She always did love that...no good.
 No good speaking ill of the dead."
 He patted his face.
 Sweating.